Visit the institution website for COVID‑19 updates

-The past decade has seen enormous advances in molecular and biomedical technology resulting in the ‘omics’ revolution.
+The past decade has seen enormous advances in molecular and biomedical technology resulting in an‘omics’ revolution.

 Bioinformatics covers the application of mathematics, statistics and computing to biological and clinical scenarios.
-It involves the application and development of algorithms and software to understand and interpret ‘Big Data', which is driving medical research, discovery and practice.
+Algorithms and software tools are used to understand and interpret patient-derived ‘Big Data’

 Qualification, course duration and attendance options